Resisting Provincial Corruption

 - land practices that gave advantages to the rich;

-- corrupt county officials allowed to hold multiple offices.
+- corrupt county officials allowed to hold multiple offices; and

-For example, farmland was taxed at the same rate across the colony even though crop yields were higher per acre in the east.
-As another example, in the 1766 Provincial Assembly, four counties around Albemarle Sound had 21 representatives for “3,300 white male taxables,” but four counties in the west had only nine for 5,776 such men.
-Some historians have added as a reason the palace Royal Gov. William Tryon built at public expense in New Bern, but writings from that time make little mention of it.
+Farmland was taxed at the same rate across the colony even though crop yields were higher per acre in the east.
+There was also a tax per person.
+Westerners tended to have larger families, in part to provide farm labor instead of slaves (for economic and/or moral reasons), so again this hit them harder.
+As for representation, in the 1766 Provincial Assembly, four counties around Albemarle Sound had 21 delegates for “3,300 white male taxables,” but four counties in the west had only nine for 5,776 such men.

 A Fatal Shift Toward Violence

 The Anson group had equally radical supporters in other counties.
 A milder approach was supported by a group in the Sandy Creek area southwest of modern Burlington, perhaps softened by the influence of pacifist Quakers there.
-In fact, a Quaker named Herman Husband wrote political tracts in support of the Regulators so forcefully, the colonial authorities wrongly arrested him in 1768 as a leader of the group, along with one other man.
-Hundreds of Regulators marched on Hillsborough to force their release.
+In fact, a Quaker named Herman Husband wrote political tracts in support of the Regulators so forcefully, the colonial authorities wrongly accused him of being a leader of the group.

-After other protests and petitions did not get results, the Regulators graduated to threats and occasional violence.
-A mob disrupted a court session in Hillsborough in September of 1770, threatened a judge, freed prisoners, and attacked the local clerk.
+After other protests and petitions did not get results, a mob disrupted an Orange County court session in September of 1770, threatened a judge, freed prisoners, and attacked Fanning, as detailed on our Hillsborough page.
 When the court refused to meet the next year, Tryon, a veteran of the French & Indian War of the 1750s, gained approval from the Provincial Assembly to call for volunteers from existing militia regiments.
 In May he marched them from New Bern via Hillsborough toward Salisbury, picking up more men as he went (see Tryon’s March).
 This led to the fateful Battle of Alamance which brought the movement to its end.

 Connection to the Revolution